 These three elements work in tandem to release ionized hydrogen peroxides, which then blow through your air duct into your home or office.

 Because the hydrogen peroxide molecules are ionized, they function like a magnet and attach to mold, bacteria, virus', dust, dander, pollen, VOCs and other contaminants in the air.
 Once attached to these items, they are chemically altered and neutralized.
 The "magnetic" attraction also causes particulates in the air to increase in size and weight, making it easier for your air filter to remove them.

-Yes, the Reme Halo is 100% safe.
-In fact, the Reme Halo mimics a process that occurs naturally outdoors.
-The hydroperoxides that are produced by the Reme Halo are below the level that they occur naturally outdoors and much lower than the FDA guidelines.
-So you can be confident that the Reme Halo is safe for you and your family.
+Yes, hydrogen peroxide is 100% safe.
+In fact, the Reme Halo and Reme Halo LED mimic a process that occurs naturally outdoors.
+The hydroperoxides that are produced by the these air purifiers are below the level that they occur naturally outdoors and much lower than the FDA guidelines.
+So you can be confident that these air purifiers are safe for you and your family.

-In fact, we have a Reme Halo installed in our office building and many of our team members have a Reme Halo installed in their homes.
+In fact, we have a Reme Halo installed in our office building and many of our team members have a Reme Halo or Reme Halo LED installed in their homes.

-The Reme Halo and be purchased and installed by a licensed HVAC contractor.
-Pro-Tech is a leading installer of the Reme Halo in Florida and would be happy to assist you.
-The price to purchase a Reme Halo and have it installed by Pro-Tech is between $1200-$1300, with Comfort Club members receiving a $100 discount.
+The Reme Halo and Reme Halo LED can be purchased and installed by a licensed HVAC contractor.
+Pro-Tech has installed thousands of these products and we would be happy to assist you.
 Call (407) 291-1644 to schedule your installation.

-Although you can purchase a Reme Halo online and attempt to install it yourself, this will void the manufacturer's warranty and put you at risk of purchasing a defective or used item.
-To ensure the device is installed properly and your warranty remains active, you must purchase the Reme Halo directly from a licensed HVAC contractor.
+Although you can purchase these products online and attempt to install it yourself, this will void the manufacturer's warranty and put you at risk of purchasing a defective or used item.
+To ensure the device is installed properly and your warranty remains active, you must purchase them directly from a licensed HVAC contractor.